Yahya bey Dukagjini

 Dukagjini is known for his originality in his poems, though he did plagiarise themes and ideas from Persian literature, he presented such ideas in his own form.

 Life

-Early life
+Origins

-Yahya was possibly born in 1488 or 1489, though his exact location of birth is unknown disputed possibly in Northern Albania.
+Yahya was born in 1488 or 1489, though his exact location of birth is unknown, but he was born somewhere in Northern Albania.
 Turkish poet Muallim Naci gave him the nickname "Taşlicali".
-A relative of poet Dukaginzade Ahmad Bey, he decided to become a poet when he was recruited as a devşirme.
+A relative of the poet Dukaginzade Ahmed Bey, he decided to become a poet when he was recruited as a devşirme.
 Yahya was enlisted as a janissary.
 The Shihāb al-Dīn, gave him additional rights, allowing him to meet Kadri Efendy, Ibn Kemal, Nishandji Tadji-zade Dja'fer Çelebi, Pargalı Ibrahim Pasha, and İskender Çelebi.

 Rise as a soldier and poet

 Yahya Bey took part in the Battle of Chaldiran of 23 August 1514 during his youth, led by Sultan Selim I, as well as the Ottoman–Mamluk War of 1516–17 and Baghdad's expedition of 1535 under Sultan Suleiman.
 He earned the respect of major figures due to his poetry.
 Yahya was inspired by where he spent most of his early years, in Ottoman campaigns.

 Khayali Mehmed Bey was an enemy of Yahya, another poet he met in 1536.
 He attacked Khayali Mehmed Bey satirically in his verses.
 Yahya wrote a qasida against him, giving it to the Sultan and Grand Vizier Rüstem Pasha during the Persian campaign, who was declared as "enemy of the poets".
 Rustem Pasha was said to be so enthralled with the level of contempt towards Khayali, and made Yahya administrator of several foundations in Bursa and Istanbul.